Role of Legal Metrology in Food Industry

 Department of Legal Metrology

-• The legal metrology departments and organizations formed by the Government of India helps in ensuring and regulating the weights and measures in the country.
-They play a significant role in ensuring safeguard the interest of the consumers.
+• The legal metrology department and organizations formed by the Government of India help in ensuring and regulating the weights and measures in the country.
+They play a significant role in ensuring the safeguarding of the interests of the consumers.

 • They also ensure that the goods and food products (whether in sealed or lost condition) are sold and purchased in the right quantity and capacity as mentioned and claimed.

-• The Department of legal metrology established under the Ministry of Consumer Affairs is headed by the Director of legal metrology.
+• The Department of Legal Metrology heads the Department of Legal Metrology, established under the Ministry of Consumer Affairs.

-• The department ensures to maintain the accuracy of weighing and measuring products in the country and to successfully and smoothly regulate interstate, intrastate as well as international trade.
+• The department has the accuracy of weighing and measuring products in the country and successfully and smoothly regulates interstate, intrastate, and international trade.

 Legal Metrology and the Food Industry